 Smartphones have come a long way when it comes to photography.
 Pioneered initially by the likes of Sony and Nokia, many have now achieved success in smartphone camera technology.
 Thanks to continuous optimisations both in terms of hardware and software, you can now capture detailed macro shots, high-resolution slow-mo videos and much more with smartphones.

 That being said, low-light photography can still be a slightly difficult task.
-While many companies now offer an option to use manual mode with finer controls, the auto mode is really what most amateurs use.
+While many companies now offer an option to use the manual mode with finer controls, the auto mode is really what most amateurs use.

-With new algorithms and learning's over the years, several companies have made a lot of progress when it comes to low-light photography.
+With new algorithms and learnings over the years, several companies have made a lot of progress when it comes to low-light photography.

 Google Pixel 2/Pixel 2 XL

 Not so long ago, Google’s Nexus smartphones left a lot to be desired when it came to photography.
-However, over the last two years, Google has made huge progress in smartphone photography.
+However, over the last two years, Google has made a huge progress in smartphone photography.